ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 *   Maximize the impact of your cover page with high quality imagery and a catchy title.
 *   Make it visual with videos and images that fit and fill the user's screen.
 *   You can say a lot, with less, especially when using visual imagery.
 Aim to keep text below 10 words per page.
+*   Make sure your visual content is accessible - provide appropriate alternative text for images.
 *   When using videos, shorter ones are best so try to stick to less than 15 seconds.
 *   Some people and some situations require viewing without sound.
 Keep content inclusive by adding captions to videos.
 *   Give readers something to tap through.
 An average length of 10 to 20 pages enables most authors to tell a good narrative.
 *   Don’t overuse animations or embed, and pay attention to transition timing.

 ## Know your narrative